 The Certificate is made to ensure that participants achieve the right competences which are necessary to handle the position as DPO pursuant to the Regulation.
-The Certificate will also be relevant to persons who are to work with Data Protection compliance, including the implementation of the Regulation in the organisation in the two year period from when the Regulation is passed.
+The Certificate will also be relevant to persons who are to work with Data Protection compliance, including the implementation of the Regulation in the organisation.

 The participants will receive comprehensive teaching material.

 The Certificate is offered to the private sector, the public sector and the financial sector.

 Plesner Data Protection Certificate will cover the following subjects

 - Introduction to the structure and principles of the Regulation

 - Transparency and the rights of the registered

 - Data security breaches*